 After Eight Ingredients

-Unfortunately, After Eight contains milk ingredients.
-But even if that wasn’t the case, there’s plenty of other questionable ingredients.
+Unfortunately, After Eight contains ingredients derived from milk.
+But even if that wasn’t the case, there are other ingredients that make After Eight a questionable purchase.

 After Eight Contains Palm Oil